Daria Atamanov: 2022: European Champion

 In the 2022 season, Atamanov debuted in March as a senior, competing at the 2022 World Cup Athens in Greece.
 She won a silver medal in the all-around behind Italian Sofia Raffaeli, and in the apparatus finals, she won two gold medals (with hoop and ribbon) and two silver medals (with ball and clubs).
 She then competed at the 2022 World Cup Baku in Azerbaijan, where she achieved 4th place in the all-around final behind Italian Milena Baldassarri and won a gold medal with clubs and silver with ribbon.

 At the 2022 European Championship in Tel Aviv, Israel, on June 18, Atamanov became the European all-around champion, beating out silver medal winner Bulgarian Boryana Kaleyn.
 She was the second Israeli gymnast to win the European title after Linoy Ashram.

 On the same day, she also won a bronze medal in the team final along with her teammates Adi Asya Katz and the Israeli senior group.
-The next day, Atamanov won the silver medal hoop and clubs, both behind Sofia Raffaeli, and another silver in ribbon behind Bulgarian Boryana Kaleyn.
+The next day, Atamanov won the silver medal in hoop and clubs, both behind Sofia Raffaeli, and another silver in ribbon behind Bulgarian Boryana Kaleyn.